 The technical score is all about the moves, or elements, that the skater performs on ice.
 Each element has a base value assigned to it based on the level of difficulty.
-The base values range from a score of 1 to 4, with 4 being rated as the most difficult element to execute.
-After the figure skater performs the element, the judges also rate the execution of it, awarding or deducting 5 points to or from the base value.
+The base values range from a score of -5 to +5, with +5 being rated as the most difficult element to execute.
+After the figure skater performs the element, the judges also rate its execution, awarding or deducting 5 points to or from the base value.
 This is referred to as the Grade of Execution, or GOE.
-The highest and lowest scores of the GOE given by judges for each element are not taken into consideration as they are considered outliers, and the rest of the GOE's from the judges are averaged for a final GOE for each element.
+The highest and lowest scores of the GOE given by judges for each element are not taken into consideration as they are considered outliers, and the rest of the GOE’s from the judges are averaged for a final GOE for each element.
 The final GOE and the base value of each element performed by the skater are combined to determine the technical score.

 Program Components’ Score

 The program components focus on the overall presentation of the performance.
 The program components consist of five criteria that are judged: skating skills, transitions, performance/execution, choreography, and interpretation.
 Each component gets a score between 0 and 10, staying in .25 increments.
 The highest and lowest scores of each component are taken out to reduce great fluctuations in the score, and the rest of the program components from the judges are averaged.
 To evenly balance the technical element score with the program components, the program components are multiplied by a specific set factor to ensure equality between the two.

 Skating Skills: Skating skills focus on the skating quality and skater’s flow and control.
 This includes the skater’s turns, steps, and speed on the ice.

 Transitions: Transitions/linking footwork & movement is about how smooth and fluid the skater connects each technical element with one another.